-- 1. Exit the CCP: this occurs when the observation of the regulated member's practice shows that they meet minimum competence to practice standards, i.e., that they demonstrate the knowledge, skills, attitudes, and judgement required to provide quality professional services. - 2.
+- 1. Exit the CCP: this occurs when the observation of the regulated member's practice shows that they meet minimum competence to practice standards, i.e., that they demonstrate the knowledge, skills, attitudes, and judgement required to provide quality professional services, as outlined in the College's Standards of Practice. - 2.
 Remediation Plan: this occurs when the interviewer notes minor deficiencies in meeting minimum standards of practice.
 See the section "CCP Remediation Plans" below for more detailed information on this outcome. - 3.
-Refer to the Competence Committee: this occurs when the on-site observation of the regulated member's practice shows that they are not meeting minimum competence to practice requirements.
-See the section "Noncompliance or Unsatisfactory Completion of the CCP" below for more information on this outcome.
+Refer to the Competence Committee: this occurs when the on-site observation of the regulated member's practice shows that they are not meeting minimum competence to practice requirements, as outlined in the Standards of Practice and competency profiles.
+See the section "Noncompliance or Unsatisfactory Completion of the CCP", below, for more information on this outcome.